byronvanstien/Pixie/README.md

 # Pixie
 * An open-source Discord bot built for Weebs by Weebs.
-* Here's the[invite link](https://discordapp.com/oauth2/authorize?client_id=175319652073734144&scope=bot&permissions=536083519)in case you want to add Pixie to your server.
+* Here's the [invite link](https://discordapp.com/oauth2/authorize?client_id=175319652073734144&scope=bot&permissions=536083519) in case you want to add Pixie to your server.
 (Although she's not currently hosted by me)

 # Current Features
 * Weeb Features
   * Light Novels
-    * Grabbing data from NovelUpdates using[NovelAPI](https://github.com/GetRektByMe/NovelAPI)
+    * Grabbing data from NovelUpdates using [NovelAPI](https://github.com/GetRektByMe/NovelAPI)
   * Visual Novels
-    * Can extract general information from[vndb](https://vndb.org/)using the[Shosetsu](https://github.com/ccubed/Shosetsu)scraper
+    * Can extract general information from [vndb](https://vndb.org/) using the [Shosetsu](https://github.com/ccubed/Shosetsu) scraper
 * Owner Restricted
   * Code Eval
   * Changing bot name